rudikiaz/queue-notify-client/README.md

   }
   ```
 - **Response:**
-  The result of the notification is displayed in the UI and logged in the application.
+  The result of the notification is displayed in the UI and logged by the application.

 ---

 ## External Links

-The Setup interface provides two external links:
+The Setup interface provides clickable external links that are opened in the default system browser:

 - **Telegram:**
-  Sends you to the Telegram bot (`@queuenotify_rudikiaz_bot`) for registration.
+  Redirects to the Telegram bot (`@queuenotify_rudikiaz_bot`) for registering your Telegram user.

 - **CurseForge:**
-  Opens the QueueNotify addon page from CurseForge using Electron's API.
-When clicked, these links are opened in the user's default system browser.
+  Opens the QueueNotify addon page on CurseForge so that you can install the addon required for proper synchronization.

+---

+## Tray Functionality

+The application now minimizes to the system tray when the close button is pressed.
+In the tray icon's context menu, you have two options:

+- **Show App:** Restores the hidden window.
+- **Quit:** Exits the application (sets a flag and then calls `app.quit()`).

+---

+## Auto-Start Settings

+A new auto-start toggle is provided on the main (QueueNotifier) tab.
+When enabled, this setting configures the application to start automatically on system boot via Electron's `setLoginItemSettings`.

 ---